 Upper Respiratory Infection

 Another reason for feline sneezing is an upper respiratory infection.
+Respiratory infections cause sneezing as the cat's nasal passages become irritated and full of mucus.
 Look for some of the following symptoms along with the sneezing:

 - Watery eyes